floweredscarf/su25/labs/lab02/index.md

 ### Defining a Class

+We've provided a sample `Potato` class in the skeleton files.
+The steps in this section show you how we made it!

-Let's see how to define our `Potato` class.
-To define a Java class, create a new `.java` file and encompass the class's code with the following header:
+To define a Java class, we make a new `.java` file and encompass the class's code with the following header:

 ```java
 class Potato {